 Try giving 75% of your time to the optimal number of projects that have the highest priority.
 This way, you will make sure you give your best to assignments which deserve it most.

 The other 25% will be finishing substantially later, but as that time is dedicated to less important tasks – relax.
 The consequences will be mild.
-Your total performance will be better than your peers, and that will give you more justification for following this advice.
+Your total performance will be better than it previously was, and that will give you more justification for following this advice.

 - SIMPLIFY DOCUMENTATION